codacy/codacy-stylelint/docs/description/time-min-milliseconds.md

 For example, with a minimum of `200` milliseconds.

-The following is _not_ considered a problem:
+The following pattern is _not_ considered a problem:

 <!-- prettier-ignore -->
 ```css